rickbeeloo/sassy-py-test/README.md

 ## Usage

 ```
-> cargo run -r -- search --help
+> cargo run -r --  --help

-Usage: sassy [OPTIONS] --alphabet <ALPHABET> <QUERY> <K> <PATH>
+Usage: sassy <COMMAND>

-Arguments:
-  <QUERY>  Pattern to search for
-  <K>      Report matches up to (and including) this distance threshold
-  <PATH>   Fasta file to search.
-May be gzipped
+Commands:
+  search  Default search behavior
+  crispr  CRISPR-specific search with PAM and edit-free region
+  query   Search multiple queries from a FASTA file against a target FASTA file
+  help    Print this message or the help of the given subcommand(s)

 Options:
-      --alphabet <ALPHABET>  The alphabet to use.
-DNA=ACTG, or IUPAC=ACTG+NYR... [possible values: ascii, dna, iupac]
-      --rc                   Whether to include matches of the reverse-complement string
-  -j, --threads <THREADS>    Number of threads to use.
-All CPUs by default
   -h, --help     Print help
+  -V, --version  Print version

 ```

-You can also first build with `cargo build -r` and then do `./target/release/sassy <args>`.

 ## Example

+### Search
+To search a single pattern (i.e. `ACTGCTACTGTACA`) in a fasta file

 To find matches of a pattern with up to 1 edit: